Loading...

 How to consume sandwich spread, tea with milk and sugar without glucose spikes

-Add fiber-rich vegetables like spinach, lettuce, or cucumber to your sandwich to slow down carbohydrate absorption.
+Add fiber-rich vegetables like lettuce, tomatoes, or cucumbers to your sandwich to enhance its nutritional profile and aid in stabilizing blood sugar.

 Stay Hydrated